Skills

 Can you list some visuals (tables, graphs, infographics, etc.) that would add value and comprehensibility to this article.
 Describe each one in detail.
 Thanks!

-Note that [[Text to Analyze]] is a variable, so you can use the same Skill on any page or selected text without having to edit it!
+Note that [[Text to Analyze]] is a variable that grabs either the current page or the text selected on a page, so you can use the same Skill on any page or selected text without having to edit it!

 Make a Skill once and then you can access it from anywhere in Ask Steve, including the Context Menu, the Chat, the Quick Action Box and from Skill Buttons.